 About a week later I got back to my studio to check the results of the recording and makes some edits.
 While playing back I improvised a bit of piano and trombone over the sounds of the bells.
 Unfortunately, the trombone track didn’t record on the first take, I must have pressed the wrong button, which was a pity since the first take is always the best when you are in the mood to improvise.

 The finished edit of the music is set to video clips shot on the day in the Church yard while making the audio recording.
 It is work in progress and I will be experimenting with the recording of the Otley Church Bells again soon.
-The video also features retired bell ringer, Peter seen in the video slowly walking away at the end of the music.
+The video also features retired bell ringer, Geoffrey Cooper, seen in the video slowly walking away at the end of the music.